 As confirmed by doing a side-to-side "wiggle test" near the front of the key (and finding no play whatsoever), the problem was clearly a swollen felt bushing.
 I enlarged this bushing slightly with a key bushing tool from Vintage Vibe, though you could also do the same with a pair of flathead screwdrivers or some similar wedge.
 This solved the problem.

 As mentioned earlier, the design of the manual keys is very much like those of acoustic pianos.
 In fact, Richard Dorf claims in the 3rd edition of Electronic Musical Instruments that the keyboards of these early Lowreys are made from acoustic piano keyboards sawed in half.
-After all, this explains the unusual span of the lower manual, which begins on an A (like an acoustic piano), instead of the more typical F four semitones below this A. As well, the key levers are labeled from 1 to 88, in the way you would expect.
-However, the key levers are all completely straight, which is not normal for acoustic pianos of the time; they are usually bent in order to accommodate cross-stringing.
-As well, the shapes of the keys are typical of organs, but not pianos, with the sharps having curved tops, and the naturals having "waterfall" fronts that protrude at the bottom in order to catch underneath the metal lip (also atypical of acoustic pianos).
-I suspect that while the keyboards were almost certainly made by a manufacturer of those for acoustic pianos, they were probably designed specifically for Lowrey organs, at least by the time the LS was made.
+This would explain the unusual span of the lower manual, which begins on an A like an acoustic piano, instead of the more typical F four semitones below this A. Note also that the key levers are labeled from 1 to 88, as one would expect.
+However, the key levers are all straight, which is not normal for acoustic pianos of the time—they are usually angled to facilitate cross-stringing.
+As well, the shapes of the keys are typical of organs, but not pianos, with the sharps having curved tops, and the naturals having "waterfall" fronts that protrude at the bottom in order to catch underneath the metal lip.
+I suspect that while the keyboards were almost certainly made by a manufacturer of those for acoustic pianos, they were produced with appropriate changes for Lowrey organs.

 Intermittent key on the lower manual